mbridak/potato/README.md

 If you use Linux you can try the binary [here](https://github.com/mbridak/potato/releases/download/21.9.14/potato).

-Or, if you don't run the same version of Linux as the package is built against.
+If you don't run the same version of Linux as the package is built against, or you use a Raspberry Pi or run Windows.
+You can run it from source.
+You can even build your own binary.
+All the cool kids are doing it.

 `python3 -m pip3 install -r requirements.txt`